helgatheviking/Simple-User-Listing/readme.txt

 // Switch the WP_User_Query args to a meta search function kia_meta_search( $args ){

-  // this $_GET is the name field of the custom input in search-author.php
+  // This $_GET is the name field of the custom input in search-author.php.
 	$search = ( isset($_GET['as']) ) ? sanitize_text_field($_GET['as']) : false ;

 	if ( $search ){
-		// if your shortcode has a 'role' parameter defined it will be maintained
+		// If your shortcode has a 'role' parameter defined it will be maintained.
-		// unless you choose to unset the role parameter by uncommenting the following
+		// Unless you choose to unset the role parameter by uncommenting the following:
 		//	unset( $args['role'] );
 		$args['meta_key'] = 'last_name';
 		$args['meta_value'] = $search;
 		$args['meta_compare'] = '=';

-		// need to unset the original search args if( isset( $args['search'] ) ) unset($args['search']);
+		// Need to unset the original search args. if( isset( $args['search'] ) ) unset($args['search']);
 	}